 Explaining A-T to other people

-If you would like copies of a simple information leaflet for your friends and family, please contact us with a mailing address.
+If you would like copies of a simple information leaflet for your friends and family, please contact us with a mailing address or click on the image to download the leaflet.